-- Be of a total area of approximately 800m2; - Be of an elongated shape, in order to accommodate the 'skimming' drinking behaviour of the GHFF; - Be located adjacent to suitable roosting habitat for the GHFF; - Have methods in place to maintain water quality and clarity (if deemed necessary), in the form of an on-site water treatment plant.
-Some additional area of macrophytes may provide auxiliary water treatment; - Contain a floating 'Pontoon'; and - Be fenced to ensure public safety.
+- Be of a total area of approximately 800m2; - Be of an elongated shape, in order to accommodate the 'skimming' drinking behaviour of the GHFF; - > Be located adjacent to suitable roosting habitat for the GHFF; - Have methods in place to maintain water level, quality and clarity to meet the site specific water quality guidelines as outlined by Equatica8 and Northrop9 and as agreed with Council. - Be constructed generally in accordance with the VPA documents as agreed with Council.